Skip to content

 time_complexity.java

-/* Exponential complexity (loop implementation) */
+/* Exponential order (loop implementation) */

 int exponential(int n) {